 Chairs take the most stress on their back legs, where they bear the weight of the user's upper body.
 The engineer, architect and designer Jean Prouvé incorporated this simple insight in his design for the Standard Chair: while steel tubing suffices for the front legs, since they are subject to less stress, the back legs are made of voluminous hollow sections that transfer the primary weight to the floor.

 Standard is available in the classic version with seat and backrest in wood.
 There are several wood and colour options possible.
-You can choose from three different wood finishes and five different colour options for the steel chair frame.
+You can choose from three different wood finishes and four different colour options for the steel chair frame.

 Jean Prouvé, who regarded himself as an engineer throughout his lifetime, was both the designer and manufacturer of his product ideas.
 His unique oeuvre, ranging from a letter opener to door and window fittings, from lighting and furniture to prefabricated houses and modular building systems, encompasses almost anything that is suited to industrial production and construction.